Caprinae: Characteristics

-Members of the group vary considerably in size, from just over 1 m long for a full-grown grey goral (Nemorhaedus goral), to almost 2.5 m long for a musk ox, and from under 30 kg to more than 350 kg.
+Members of the group vary considerably in size, from just over 1 m long for a full-grown grey goral (Naemorhedus goral), to almost 2.5 m long for a musk ox, and from under 30 kg to more than 350 kg.
 Musk oxen in captivity have reached over 650 kg.

 The lifestyles of caprids fall into two broad classes: 'resource-defenders', which are territorial and defend a small, food-rich area against other members of the same species; and 'grazers', which gather together into herds and roam freely over a larger, usually relatively infertile area.

-The resource-defenders are the more primitive group: they tend to be smaller in size, dark in colour, males and females fairly alike, have long, tessellated ears, long manes, and dagger-shaped horns.
+The resource-defenders are the more primitive group: they tend to be smaller, dark in colour, males and females fairly alike, have long, tessellated ears, long manes, and dagger-shaped horns.
 The grazers (sometimes collectively known as tsoan caprids, from the Hebrew tso'n meaning sheep and goats) evolved more recently.
 They tend to be larger, highly social, and rather than mark territory with scent glands, they have highly evolved dominance behaviours.
 No sharp line divides the groups, but a continuum varies from the serows at one end of the spectrum to sheep, true goats, and musk oxen at the other.